Xaristrike/TheSatiricalScrollNewsletter/README.md

 	+ Underrated skills of the Day

-	+ The Future According to Us"
+	+ The Future According to Us

 	+ Weird News Roundup